 Attendance.
 REGULAR ATTENDANCE IN CLASS IS REQUIRED.
-If you have no absences, your final grade will increase by a half a point.
-Five-eight absences will result in lowering your grade half a point.
-Nine- twelve absences will result in lowering your with one point.
-Thirteen absences will result in failing the class.
+If you have no absences, your final grade will increase by a half a point. (from A- to an A) 5-8 absences will result in lowering your grade half a point. (from an A to an A-) 9-12 absences will result in lowering your with one point.
+From and 13 absences will result in failing the class.
 Since class meetings are short and typically involve active student's participations, tardiness is especially disturbing.
 Being tardy three times is equivalent to one absence.